Yoga and Neuroplasticity? Researchers Tracked Subtle Brain Changes After 8 to 12 Weeks of Practice (Measured by MRI, Not Self-Reported)

 One of yoga’s defining features is its emphasis on interoception.
 That’s the awareness of what’s happening inside your body: noticing your breath, sensing muscle tension, registering shifts in posture or discomfort.
 This internal attention turns out to have a direct structural signature in the brain.

 The insula is the brain region most closely tied to interoceptive awareness.
 It maps internal bodily states and links physical sensation to emotional experience.
-A 2015 cross-sectional MRI study by Villemure and colleagues compared experienced yoga practitioners to beginners with no prior experience.
-The experienced practitioners showed significantly higher gray matter density in the insula and somatosensory cortex.
-These aren’t regions that grow through passive activity.
-The structural difference points directly to years of deliberate internal attention.
+The Villemure et al. (2015) MRI study also compared gray matter density in the insula and somatosensory cortex between experienced practitioners and yoga-naive controls.
+The experienced practitioners showed significantly higher gray matter density in both regions.
+These aren’t areas that grow through passive activity.
+The structural difference points directly to years of deliberate internal attention — the kind that yoga specifically trains.

 Gray matter gets most of the attention in neuroplasticity research.
 But white matter is equally important.
 White matter consists of myelinated nerve fibers that transmit signals between brain regions.
 When white matter integrity declines, processing speed and coordination between areas suffer.

-A 2010 study by Tang and colleagues used Diffusion Tensor Imaging (dTI), a form of MRI that specifically visualizes white matter tracts, to assess short-term training effects.
+A 2010 study by Tang and colleagues, published in PNAS, used Diffusion Tensor Imaging (dTI), a form of MRI that specifically visualizes white matter tracts, to assess short-term training effects.
 After just four weeks, participants showed significantly improved white matter integrity in the anterior cingulate cortex (ACC).

 The ACC sits at the intersection of cognitive and emotional processing.
 It plays a central role in self-regulation, behavioral control, and conflict monitoring.
 Better white matter integrity here means faster, more efficient communication between the emotional and rational regions of the brain.